Put the WorldCat knowledge base to work for your library

 - WorldShare Metadata Collection Manager - Receive customized WorldCat MARC records based on title / collection metadata in your WorldCat knowledge base

-- WorldCat Discovery and WorldCat Local - How to use WorldCat knowledge base for discovery
+- WorldCat Discovery Services and WorldCat Local - How to use WorldCat knowledge base for discovery

 - WorldShare ILL and ILLiad - Efficiently lend e-resources and ensure that your not borrowing e-resources to which your library already subscribes (see Resource Sharing tab)